A new water heater can save you thousands of dollars

 Costs will vary depending on what type of hot water heater you choose to go with, but here are some general rules of thumb that can be helpful in thinking of the value (i.e. cost vs. what you get) for your hot water heater:

 - Type of water heater — By far the biggest influence on the price is the type of water heater you choose to buy.
 In terms of upfront cost, tankless water heaters are the cheapest followed by storage tanks.
-Heat pumps and solar water heaters are more expensive upfront, but save money in the long run.
+Hybrid water heaters and solar water heaters are more expensive upfront, but save money in the long run.

 - Energy efficiency — In the hot water heater market, efficiency is everything.
 Generally the biggest factor in the cost of a system is going to be how much it costs to operate each year.
 The less it costs to operate every year (i.e. the more efficient a hot water heater), the more the unit will cost.